National Veterans Entrepreneurship Program Overview

 VEP targets veterans who meet the following three requirements:

-- Have separated from active duty service (or are currently in the administrative process of separating) with an honorable discharge
+- Have separated from active duty service (or are currently in the administrative process of separating) with an other than dishonorable discharge

 Identified as disabled by the Veteran's Administration or Department of Defense based on a “service connected” disability